magnars/roll20-scripts/README.md

 - replenish subclass specific resources, like **Consult the Spirits** and **Avenging Angel**.

 - replenish race specific resources, like **Breath Weapon** and **Relentless Endurance**.

+- turn off global modifiers with long durations, like **Mage Armor**.

 ## Usage